Gravitational-wave detection and parameter estimation for accreting black-hole binaries and their electromagnetic counterpart: Results

 For each realization of the angles $(\theta,\phi,\iota,\psi)$, we compute and sample the posterior distribution as explained in Appendix~\ref{app:MCMC}.
 As expected, the precision of the parameter measurements increases with the SNR.
 We find that the accretion parameter is strongly correlated with the intrinsic parameters of the source ($\mathcal{M}$, $\mu/M$, $f_0$, $\chi_s$, $\chi_a$), where $\chi_s$ and $\chi_a$ are defined in Appendix~\ref{app:MCMC}.

 In Fig.~\ref{fig:distr1} we show the marginalized distributions of $f_{\rm Edd}$ for the chosen SOBHB system, for various SNRs and for an injected value of $f_{\rm Edd}=1$.

 For the high and the medium SNR cases, already in the \emph{LISA-only} scenario the posteriors indicate the presence of accretion.
 The marginalized distribution for $ f_{\rm Edd} $ can be compared with those obtained when constraining modifications of GR (some of which affect the vacuum waveform in a similar fashion as accretion, i.e. at negative PN orders) in the parameterized post Einsteinian framework~\citep{Yunes:2009ke}.
 In that case, as discussed in an upcoming paper \citep{Toubiana20_2}, the marginalized distribution of the non GR-parameters is mostly flat up to a threshold (representing the upper bound that can be placed on the parameters under scrutiny), and then goes to $0$.
 In contrast, we see in Fig.~\ref{fig:distr1} that for high and medium SNR in the \emph{LISA-only} scenario, the distribution peaks at some nonvanishing value, indicating the presence of a non-zero modification to the vacuum waveform.

 In Fig.~\ref{fig:distr10} we show the same as in Fig.~\ref{fig:distr1}, but for an injected value of $f_{\rm Edd}=10$.
 This high accretion rate can be detected more easily even in the low SNR case and in the \emph{LISA-only} scenario, since in this case $f_{\rm Edd}=0$ is outside the support of the distribution.
-Thus, for super-Eddington accreting binaries in the LISA band, there is a concrete chance to detect the effect of accretion on the waveform for most SOBHB events.
+Thus, for super-Eddington accreting binaries in the LISA band, there is a concrete chance to detect the effect of high rates of accretion on the waveform for most SOBHB events.

 In Table~\ref{res_det} we show the recovered $68 \%$ confidence intervals~(CI) and median values for $f_{\rm Edd}$ and the sky localization ($\Delta \Omega$).
 In the $f_{\rm Edd}=1$ case, since the distribution is leaning against the boundary of the prior (see Fig.~\ref{fig:distr1}) we define the $68\%$ CI for $f_{\rm Edd}$ by taking the lower $68\%$ values.
 Instead, in the $f_{\rm Edd}=10$ case, the interval is centered around the median values.
 The marginalized distributions for $\Delta \Omega$ are approximately Gaussian and are centered around the injected value.
 Thus, we define the solid angle as~\citep{Cutler:1997ta}: